cp-algorithms/cp-algorithms/src/graph/finding-negative-cycle-in-graph.md

 <!--?title Negative Cycle Search -->

-#Finding a negative cycle in the graph
+# Finding a negative cycle in the graph

-A directed weighted graph G with n vertices and m edges.
-Required to find it in any of the negative cycle of weight, if any.
+You are given a directed weighted graph $G$ with $N$ vertices and $M$ edges.
+Find any cycle of negative weight in it, if such a cycle exists.

+In another formulation of the problem you have to find all pairs of vertices which have a path of arbitrarily small weight between them.

-These two options to solve the problem.
-It is convenient different algorithms, so both of them will be discussed below.
+It is convenient to use different algorithms to solve these two versions of the problem, so we'll discuss both of them here.

-#The decision by the algorithm of Bellman-Ford
+## Using Bellman-Ford algorithm

-Bellman-Ford algorithm allows you to check the presence or absence of the negative weight cycle in the graph, and if present then find one of these cycles.
+Bellman-Ford algorithm allows you to check whether there exists a cycle of negative weight in the graph, and if it does, find one of these cycles.

-We will not go into details (which are described in the article on the algorithm of Bellman-Ford ), and give only the result - how the algorithm works.
+The details of the algorithm are described in the article on Bellman-Ford algorithm.
+Here we'll describe only its application to this problem.

-done n iterations of the algorithm of Bellman-Ford, and if at the last iteration has been no change - the negative cycle in the graph not present.
-Otherwise, take the top, the distance to which has changed and will go on from her ancestors until will enter the ring; this cycle will be the desired negative cycle.
+Do $N$ iterations of Bellman-Ford algorithm.
+If there were no changes on the last iteration, there is no cycle of negative weight in the graph.
+Otherwise take a vertex the distance to which has changed, and go from it via its ancestores until a cycle is found.
+This cycle will be the desired cycle of negative weight.

-#Implementation:
+### Implementation<span class="toggle-code">Show/Hide</span>

 	struct edge {
 		int a, b, cost ;